cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 ## Hardware compatibility

-CloudLinux supports all the hardware supported by RHEL/CentOS, with few exceptions.
+CloudLinux OS Solo supports all the hardware supported by RHEL/CentOS, with few exceptions.
 Exceptions are usually hardware that require binary drivers, and that doesn't have any open source alternatives.

 :::warning